 If you don’t want to spend so much time on the road in one day, I’d recommend staying at the Best Western in Rocky Mountain House, which has a pool with a waterslide (check current restrictions to see if the pool is open).

-Abraham Lake can also be accessed from Jasper (2.5 hours), Lake Louise (1.5 hours) and Banff (2 hours).
-See my recommended Banff itinerary.
+Abraham Lake can also be accessed from Jasper (2.5 hours), Lake Louise (1.5 hours), Banff (2 hours), and Canmore (2 hours 20 min).
+If you’re staying in Banff, check out my recommended Banff itinerary.

 Where to See Ice Bubbles at Abraham Lake

 Below are the main places where you can easily access Abraham Lake from the highway.
 For each one, I’ll describe what there is to see there, and whether or not you can usually see ice bubbles there.

 I’ve listed these stops in the order you’ll find them driving from the east (Nordegg) side, i.e. coming from Edmonton, Calgary, or other cities in Alberta.
 If you’re coming from the west (Icefields Parkway, Jasper, Banff, Lake Louise, etc.) then you’ll want to read the below list in reverse.

 But to get straight to the most important point: the best places to see bubbles at Abraham Lake are the unnamed parking lot between Windy Point and Hoodoo Creek, the pullover just past Hoodoo Creek, and at Preacher’s Point at the southern end of Abraham Lake.